Obscurely/FlaskProjectTemplate/README.md

 Once inside the Nix shell all you have to do is go over to [localhost:5000](http://localhost:5000) and view the application.
-Any changes you make to the html will be automatically reflected on the page without the need of refreshing.
+Any changes you make to the python will be automatically reflected on the page without the need of refreshing.
+Any changes made to the templates will require a refresh.
+Implementing something to work like liveserver is possilbe, but harder.

 ## Check for Dependency Updates